slotdawg/ts2020/peer/peer.rst

    - **ReparsePoints** – A list of all folder reparse points discovered.
    - **TimeAnalysis** – A breakdown of total files, folders, and bytes by age.
    - **LastModifiedAnalysis** – A view of all files, folders, and bytes modified each hour for the past year.
 These numbers are then totaled and averaged to show files, folders, and bytes modified by: day of week; month; hour of the day; day of month; and day of year.
    - **CreatedAnalysis** – A view of all files, folders, and bytes created each hour for the past year.
-These numbers are then totaled and averaged to show files, folders, and bytes created by: day of week; month; hour of the day; day of month; and day of year.
+These numbers are then totaled and averaged to show files, folders, and bytes created by day of week, month, hour of the day, day of month, and day of year.
    - **LastAccessedAnalysis** – A view of all files, folders, and bytes accessed each hour for the past year.
 These numbers are then totaled and averaged to show files, folders, and bytes accessed by: day of week; month; hour of the day; day of month; and day of year.
    - **TLDAnalysis** - A list of each folder immediately under a specified path with statistics for each of these subfolders.
 In a user home directory environment, each of these subfolders should represent a different user.
-   - **TopTLDsByTotals** – A series of pivot tables and charts showing the top 10 top-level directories based on total bytes used, total files, and total folders.
+   - **TopTLDsByTotals** – A series of pivot tables and charts showing the top ten top-level directories based on total bytes used, total files, and total folders.
    - **TopTLDsByLastModBytes** – A pivot table and chart showing top 10 top-level directories based on most bytes modified in the past year.
    - **TopTLDsByLastModFiles** – A pivot table and chart showing top 10 top-level directories based on most files modified in the past year.
    - **LegacyTLDs** – A list of all top-level directories that do not contain any files modified in the past 365 days.
    - **TreeDepth** – A tally of bytes, folders, and files found at each depth level of the folder structure.
-For customers doing a pre-migration analysis, depths that are showing as green are good candidates for PeerSync Migration’s tree depth setting.
+For customers doing a pre-migration analysis, depths that appear as green are good candidates for PeerSync Migration’s tree depth setting.
    - **FileExtInfo** – A list of all discovered extensions, including pivot tables sorted by total bytes and total files.
    - **FileAttributes** – A summary of all file and folder attributes found.
    - **SmallFileAnalysis** – A list of all files discovered below a certain size.
 This page is useful for estimating the storage impact of small files on storage platforms that have large minimum file sizes on disk.